openstack/openstack-manuals/doc/common/glossary.rst

       The code name for the thirty second release of OpenStack.

+   2026.1 Gazpacho

+      The code name for the thirty third release of OpenStack.

    6to4

       A mechanism that allows IPv6 packets to be transmitted